majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 Lab 1- Join UDF Course
 ---------------

 Welcome to NGINX – Intro to NGINX+ from BIG-IP!
-In this course we will:

-Explore how to utilize NGINX+

-During this hands-on lab you will learn the following:
+In this course we will learn the following:

-•	How to install nginx plus.
+•	How to install Nginx Plus.

-•	How to to use use nginx plus in parallel with your BIG-IP
+•   How to navigate and utilize the Nginx Plus dashboard and api

+•   how to shared memory zone synchronization

-•	How to use configure service discovery
+•	How to use configure service discovery (optional lab)

-This lab will go through initial setup and add you to NGINX – Intro to NGINX+ from BIG-IP 2020 workstation.
+This lab will go through initial setup and add you the agility class.

 ..
 NOTE::
     a  prerequisite for this exercise is having an RDP client on your machine such as remote desktop connection.